casancam/MeditationApp/README.md

 # Welcome to the Meditation app 👋

+Update 2025: Expo SDK is deprecated for this version and in order to run SDK version needs to be udpated

 This is an app built with Expo (a framework built on top of React-native) showcasing a meditation app that plays relaxing music based on the mood you select and for the amount of time you prefer.

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).